OpenFOAM

 WM_PRECISION_OPTION=SP|DP|SPDP

-(SP-single precision is usually not enough for convergence, DP-double is the usual choice, SPDP is a ‘recent’ development, a combination of single and double precison.)
+(SP-single precision is usually not enough for convergence, DP-double is the usual choice, SPDP is a ‘recent’ development, a combination of single and double precision.)

 For integer numbers: